In Depth Patient Reports - default

 - No more than one of the following symptoms: Mild nausea, sensitivity to light, or sensitivity to sounds

-- Some types of chronic tension headache may include discomfort triggered by manual palpitation of the head (pericranial tenderness)
+- Discomfort triggered by manual palpitation of the head (pericranial tenderness)

 Differentiating Tension-Type Headaches from Migraine Headaches